smojpg-ui/conscious-architecture/README.md

 The process of isolating meaningful individual intent from the noise introduced by population-level optimization.
 Conscience Architecture begins here: reducing Inference Noise by modeling the person, not the average.

 ### Predictive Maturity
-The threshold at which a system's model of an individual becomes deep enough that its outputs begin to anticipate needs rather than react to commands — and, in multi-system environments, disconnected platforms begin to converge on compatible outputs without shared infrastructure.
+The threshold at which a system's model of an individual becomes deep enough that its outputs begin to anticipate needs rather than react to commands — and, in multi-system environments, disconnected platforms may begin to converge on compatible outputs without shared infrastructure.

 ### Authenticity-Signal Coupling (ASC)
 A proposed system property in which output coherence depends on the authenticity of user engagement.
 When input becomes performative or strategic, model quality degrades.
 Genuine engagement is not only ethically preferable — it is technically necessary for alignment fidelity.

 ### Emergent Signal Coherence (ESC)
-A pattern in which independent systems modeling the same individual at sufficient depth produce compatible or mutually reinforcing outputs without explicit coordination.
+An observed pattern in which independent systems modeling the same individual at sufficient depth appear to produce compatible or mutually reinforcing outputs without explicit coordination.
 The result resembles phase alignment emerging from parallel convergence rather than shared infrastructure.

 ---